 Self Assessment is the area of FreeAgent where income tax is worked out for a personal self assessment tax return.
-This will be based on your business's accounts if you're a sole trader or partner, and on your salary and dividends if you're a director or other employee of a limited company.
+This will be based on your business's accounts if you're a sole trader and on your salary and dividends if you're a director of a limited company.

 Where do I find the Self Assessment screen?

 You'd reach this screen by choosing Self Assessment from the Taxes menu.

 Choose which user's self assessment you want to look at, from the drop-down menu.
 FreeAgent calculates self assessment for all users except those set on the Users screen as Accountants.

 Then choose which tax year you want to look at, and click on it.
 The year in which your FreeAgent start date falls is the earliest tax year you'll see displayed here.

 Or you can navigate to the tax year from this menu here.

 There are four tabs on the right side of the screen for limited companies and 5 tabs for sole traders.

 The colours and box numbers mirror those on your tax return so that it's easy to put the right number in the right box when you're filling in your tax return.